AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 ![MonSec & Friends at ANZ UnConference23](anz_unconference23.jpg "MonSec & Friends at ANZ UnConference23")

-I should emphasise that Rohan, Oscar and myself aren't officially related to Cloudflare, as we just think their shirt looks cool.
+I should emphasise that Rohan, Oscar and myself **aren't** officially related to Cloudflare, as we just think their shirt looks cool.

 # Credits
 This journey was not possible without my teammates and friends that made this experience one of the highlights of my degree.

 * Leo has been instrumental in shaping how MonSec runs its technical workshops, which is evident by the unique taste and style of the educational content he produced.
 * Peter was immensely helpful in registering MonSec as a not-for-profit organisation, along with providing the committee with meaningful guidance.
-* Emily, Luke, James and Luca were crucial in showing how to be a productive team member in a stressful time such as in during the COVID-19 pandemic.
+* Emily, Luke, James, Luca and Marcus were crucial in showing how to be a productive team member in a stressful time such as in during the COVID-19 pandemic.
 * Akbar has been instrumental in maintaining our media pipeline and our website, along with being a diligent secretary.
 * Matti was the cornerstone of MonSec's cloud migration effort, which is safe to say he nailed.
 In addition he taught me a lot regarding server administration throughout his time with MonSec.
 * Yuki has been a joy to work with, especially due to his passion for cyber-security and due to his ability to go above and beyond with organising the club's files and workflows, running and helping with technical workshops and being a go-to person for many of our members.
 * Sean was essential for maintaining the club's financial records during my presidency, which he did flawlessly even throughout his industry internship.
 * Jamie has transformed the club's media pipeline with Canva, which enabled a more diverse design capability and tighter collaboration, while maintaining a vibrant social media presence for the club.
 * Elias has been an amazing friend and vice-president, and because of his persistance we managed to secure a sponsor for the [Beginner CTF](https://monsec.io/posts/2023s2/#beginner-ctf).
 Moreover, he also went above and beyond to run a weekly CTF-like walkthrough on the club's Discord server.
-* Kar Jun
+* Kar Jun maintained the clubs cloud infrastructure for the CTFd server we use in our events, which was executed perfectly while learning our management practices and troubleshooting in real-time.
-* Preeti
+* Preeti has been vital for the club's engagement with members, as she's been helping to troubleshoot and clarify issues during our workshops.
-* Sarah
+* Sarah has been expanding the club's relations with the industry, the university and the greater community, which will be utilised next year.
+In addition she has also been editing the workshop recordings and helping with the social media publications, preparing and running several workshops, and helping the members to troubleshoot.
 * Oscar has been essential in the recent engagements with industry stakeholders such as sponsors and partners, and I reckon the results of his current work will become visible soon.
 The quality of his work can be described by the positive remarks of a certain automotive journalist.
 * Rahul and Chloe helped my team with designing high-quality posters for our weekly workshops' social media publications.
 The distinct quality of their work can be easily observed when compared to our other publications.
 * Rohan has been the bridge between the Faculty of Information Technology's student engagement operations and MonSec, and he made these discussions a breeze.